Menu

 Membership Class Information

-It is only necessary to state "one class" of members if all members have the same rights and privileges, even if members have different titles, such as honorary members or founding members.
-However, if members have different privileges, the Articles must state the different classes and the different rights and privileges of each class.
+Membership classes set out rights and privileges of members.
+You only need to set out one class of members if all members are the same.
+However, if members have different privileges, the articles must state the different classes.
+The different rights and privileges of each class must also be set out.
 For example, if certain members cannot vote on particular issues, those members form a different class.
+There must be at least one class that is able to vote in every meeting.

 Number of Directors

-A membership corporation can have just one director but a charitable corporation must have a minimum of three directors.
-The Articles may provide that the corporation must have a certain number of directors or set out the minimum and maximum number of directors the corporation can have.
-However, the Articles cannot reduce the minimum number of directors required by law.
+A membership corporation can have just one director, but a charitable corporation must have a minimum of three directors.
+The articles may provide that the corporation must have a certain number of directors.
+It can also set out the minimum and maximum number of directors the corporation can have.
+However, the articles cannot reduce the minimum number of directors required by law.

 Right to Transfer Membership Interest